-In this post, you will be learning about Chapter 35 Educational Benefits available to Veterans and their families.
+In this post, you will be learning about Chapter 35 Educational Benefits for Dependents.
 We will review what steps you need to take to apply, how your family can claim their benefits, what you will receive from it when you should apply, and, most importantly, what you may qualify for!
-Please remember that this post is a brief description and does not cover all of the regulations.
+Please remember that this post is a brief description and does not cover all the regulations.

 What is Chapter 35 DEA?